Nikola is an awesome static website generator built in Python. I recently used

 }

-This way, Nikola is free to execute the gen_tasks
+This way, Nikola is free to execute the gen_tasks function on every build

-will only be executed when Nikola passes
+invocation, but the action_function will only be executed when Nikola passes

 control to doit and doit determines the result of running the task is out-of-date.

-is totally arbitrary and can be modified
+The signature of the action_function is totally arbitrary and can be modified

 to suit the users needs.
-Arguments passed to the action_function
+Arguments passed to the action_function are specified

-as the second and third elements of the tuple that specifies the actions
+as the second and third elements of the tuple that specifies the actions,

 namely, if the second argument is a list, the elements of the list are passed as